nanxiaobei/react-split-components/INTRODUCTION.md

 That's it, try it here: [codesandbox.io/s/react-split-components-4-y8hn8](https://codesandbox.io/s/react-split-components-4-y8hn8?file=/src/App.js)

-**6. Other Hooks**
+**5. Other Hooks**

 So far, we have solved `useState`, `useEffect`, `useCallback`, `useMemo`, `useRef`, `useLayoutEffect`, these are the most commonly used in development.
 There are 4 remaining official Hooks: `useContext`, `useReducer`, `useImperativeHandle`, `useDebugValue`, I will not deal with them one by one.

-Make it simply: **If a variable can only be accessed inside component, needs to be use outside, pass it out by re-assignment**.
+Make it simply: **If a variable can only be obtained in the component, needs to be used outside, pass it out by re-assignment**.

 In this design mode, any existing requirement can be realized, so-called "abilities complete".